 A hot new benefit used to attract and retain employees is student loan repayment assistance.
 Some offer a fixed amount towards repayment, while others do a company match up to a certain dollar amount.
 Be sure to tell your soon-to-be-graduate to ask about this potential benefit as they embark on their job search.

 Nearly 40% of student borrowers are expected to default on their student loans by 2023 and more than one million people default on their student loans annually.
 This is a daunting statistic for sure, but that’s where you come into play.
 You can help set the expectations in the beginning so that they understand that neglecting student loan payments isn’t an option.
-Your student received the education and must repay their loans.
+Your student received the education and this is their opportunity to show financial responsibility as a college student by knowing when to repay their loans.
 If payments are difficult to manage, encourage them to work with their loan holders to find a manageable option.
 Ignoring the loans won’t make them go away, and loan servicers will work to find a repayment solution that works for all parties.

 Ascent Student Loans sponsors these blog posts and creates informational content that is of interest to prospective borrowers and our applicants.